openebs-archive/openebs-docs/docs/deployjiva.md

 ---
 ------

 OpenEBS can be used to create Storage Pool on a host disk or an externally mounted disk.
 This Storage Pool can be used to create Jiva volume which can be utilized to run applications.
-By default, Jiva volume will be deployed on host root disk.
+By default, Jiva volume will be deployed on host path.
 If you are using an external disk, see [storage pool](/docs/next/setupstoragepools.html#configuring-a-storage-pool-on-openebs) for more details about creating a storage pool with an external disk.

 ## Deploying Jiva Storage Engine